 This is how you get to the library folder

 Since the Library folder is normally hidden, new Mac users often wonder how they can get into this folder.
 There are three ways to do this, which I would like to introduce here.

-The easiest solution to get to the "Library" folder quickly and without major changes to the system is to use the Finder and the ALT key.
-If you are in the Finder, hold down the ALT key and then click on "Go to" in the menu at the top.
+The easiest way to get to the "Library" folder quickly and without making major changes to the system is via the Finder and the ALT key.
+If you are in the Finder, hold down the ALT key and then click on “Go” in the menu at the top.

-By pressing the ALT key, the entry "Library" appears in the list behind this menu item, which can now be selected with the mouse.
+By holding down the ALT key, the entry “Library” also appears in the list behind this menu item, which you can now select using the mouse.

 If you have to go to the library folder more often, you will be happy about the following trick, which makes the folder visible as normal:

 First, you open a new Finder window and click on your own user in the sidebar (the folder with the house in front of it).
 If this folder is clicked, you select the key combination CMD + J (Command key and J).
-This opens the display options for this folder and you will find, among other things, the option "Show folder library".
-If you check this box, the "Library" folder will also appear on the right in the content view of the user folder.
+This opens the display options for this folder and you will find, among other things, the option “Show Library Folder”.
+If you tick this box, the "Library" folder also appears on the right in the content view of the user folder.

 From now on you can easily get to the library folder via the user's home folder.